sumatriptan (Transdermal route)Pronunciation

 Tell your doctor if you have ever had any unusual or allergic reaction to sumatriptan or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Although appropriate studies on the relationship of age to the effects of sumatriptan transdermal have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
+Although appropriate studies on the relationship of age to the effects of sumatriptan skin patch have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
 However, elderly patients are more likely to have age-related heart or kidney problems, which may require caution and an adjustment in the dose for patients receiving sumatriptan. sumatriptan should not be used by elderly patients with severe liver problems.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|